Yves Simon (singer): Career

 In his later career, Simon continued to compose music, but at a less regular rate, preferring to devote more time to his writing.
 In 1999 he released Intempestives, produced with Michel Cœuriot.
 The album is characterised by orchestral arrangements, and a mixture of rock, classical, and Arabian influences.
-His lyrics also became more engaged with real world events.
+His lyrics also became more engaged with real-world events.
 He told the story of Afghan women imprisoned by the Taliban in Kabul in Les Souffrantes and defended the criminal Florence Rey in Pardonnez.
-He described life in the banlieues in Des cités des pleurs, speaks of dialogue between the East and the West.
+He described life in the banlieues in Des cités des pleurs, which speaks of dialogue between the East and the West.
 Other songs are more personal, such as Je te prie d'oublier.
 Je me souviens is an hommage to Georges Perec.

 In 2007, he released Rumeurs.
 In July 2007, he reappeared on the live music scene after 30 years of absence at Francofolies de La Rochelle, and then at Spa.

 On 12 March 2008, he played at the Olympia, giving a concert of more than two hours, mainly made up of the songs on his most recent album but also including classics such as Amazoniaque, J’ai rêvé New York, Diabolo menthe and Au pays des merveilles de Juliet.
 He paid homage to his influences: Georges Brassens, Serge Gainsbourg, Bob Dylan, The Rolling Stones and The Beatles.
 Serge Perathoner, his longtime collaborator, played the piano and the keyboard.

 In 2011 he was one of the members of the jury for the Prix Françoise Sagan.

 In 2014, Christine and the Queens covered his song Amazoniaque and sent Simon a copy.
-He played it to the head of Because Music, who proposed that he made an album of covers.
+He played it to the head of Because Music, who proposed that he make an album of covers.
 In 2018 he released Génération(s) éperdue(s), a double album made up in part of his concert at the Olympia, and finished by his covers of the biggest hot songs of the new generation: Christine and the Queens, Woodkid, Clou, Flavien Berger, SoKo, Moodoid, Juliette Armanet, Lilly Wood and the Prick, Radio Elvis.